LazarusNLP/NusaBERT/README.md

 ## Dataset

-We leverage three existing open-source corpora that includes the Indonesian language and regional languages of Indonesia.
+For pre-training we leverage three existing open-source corpora that includes the Indonesian language and regional languages of Indonesia.
 A summary of the datasets are as follows:

 | Dataset                                                                        | Language               | #documents |
 | ------------------------------------------------------------------------------ | ---------------------- | :--------: |